NeurodataWithoutBorders/nwb-overview/docs/source/file_read/file_read.rst

 Reading NWB Files
 ==================

 This section provides an introduction on how to read NWB files in Python using PyNWB and Matlab using MatNWB.
-If you are interested in converting your data to NWB, then please see the :ref:`user_guide` as well as for more in-depth tutorials visit the :pynwb-docs:`PyNWB  <tutorials>` and :matnwb-docs:`MatNWB <#tutorials>` tutorials and documentation.
+If you are interested in converting your data to NWB, then please see the :neuroconv-docs:`NeuroConv User Guide <user_guide>` as well as for more in-depth tutorials visit the :pynwb-docs:`PyNWB  <tutorials>` and :matnwb-docs:`MatNWB <#tutorials>` tutorials and documentation.

 Reading With PyNWB
 ~~~~~~~~~~~~~~~~~~